willyrv/willyrv.github.io/phd_defense/index.md

    </thead>
    <tbody>
    <tr class="tablerow">
-         <td colspan="2"> For comming to the INSA, take the subway (line B) and get off at the station "Faculté de Pharmacie".
+         <td colspan="2"> To come to the INSA, take the subway (line B) in direction to "Ramonville" and get off at the station "Faculté de Pharmacie".
 See the map <a href="https://drive.google.com/open?id=1DH6ifyOpMuI8xShMtyhKg2Zh210&usp=sharing">here</a>.
          </td>
       </tr>
    </tbody>